emmairwin/community_curriculum/leadership/empowering_teams_people/super_charge_your_community/introduction.md

 This fast-paced workshop helps community leaders gain empathy for their community, whether they are just starting to grow a contributor base, or evaluating successes and struggles of the existing.
 A series of activities will help participants define and co-create the first successful steps of a contributor pathway.

+## Learn / Make / Share

+Participants will **learn** best practices for designing personas and pathways in their communities.

+Participants will **make** Personas and Participation Pathways

+Participants will **share** their findings, and collaborate on ideas with others in their group.

+## Format

+This workshop is optimized for a fast-paced hour.
+However, you can easily increase alotted times and run the same workshop as a half day event.

 ### Audience

-Anyone interested in building community, or already working with community who want to better identify and design for their successful participation.
+Anyone interested in building community, or already working with community who want to better identify Personas and design for their successful participation.
 Example Audiences:

 * Open Science Project Leader
 * Mozilla Clubs Regional Community Coordinator